boston-pm/boston-pm.github.io/index.md

 If there's something you can or would want to talk about, please do volunteer - in person, on the mailing list, or privately to Bill.

-## August 13th  ?

-We often cancel August due to vacations?
-Or maybe a beer-garden physical meetup?

-## September 10th - 7.30 EDT topic start (7.00 gathering chatter)
+## October 8th - 7.30 EDT topic start (7.00 gathering chatter)

-TBD
+We'll discuss whatever Perl, FLOSS topics.

 ------------